-The Twelve Successors
+The Twelve Successors of the Holy Prophet

-Sayyid Murtada al-'Askari
+Sayyid Murtada al Askari - XKP

+Published: 2014 Tag(s): islam

+${ ext{Chapter}}^{ extstyle eta} 1$

 Introduction

 In the Name of Allah, the Compassionate, the Merciful.

 Praise be to Allah the Lord of the worlds.
-Benedictions be upon Muhammad (s.a.w.s.) and his Purified Progeny.
+Benedictions be upon Muhammad (S) and his Purified Progeny.
 Peace be upon the righteous Companions.

 Some of the controversial issues have divided the Muslims.
 These issues have been misused by the enemies of Islam to divide the Muslims and to weaken them.
 Therefore, in order to unite the Muslims and to defend the boundaries of Islam it is necessary to clear the misunderstandings regarding these differences.
 In sorting out these issues we have been ordered to confine ourselves within some limits.
-As the Almighty Allah says:

-"And obey Allah and His Apostle and so not quarrel for then you will be weak in hearts and your power will depart..."
-(Sura Anfal 8: 46) It is a must for us today, and for all times to refer to Qur'an and Hadith in case of any difference of opinion.
-As the Almighty Allah says: "... then if you quarrel about anything, refer it to Allah and the Apostle..."
-(Sura Nisa 4: 59) In this series we shall refer to the Qur'an and Hadith to guide us on the correct path in various controversial topics.
-We seek the help of the Almighty in this.
+As the Almighty Allah says: "And obey Allah and His Apostle and so not quarrel for then you will be weak in hearts and your power will depart..."
+(Sura al-Anfal, 8:46) It is a must for us today, and for all times to refer to Qur'an and Hadith in case of any difference of opinion.
+As the Almighty Allah says: "... then if you quarrel about anything, refer it to Allah and the Apostle... " (Sura an-Nisa', 4:59) In this series we shall refer to the Qur'an and Hadith to guide us on the correct path in various controversial topics.
+We seek the help of the Almighty in this. $^{\mathsf{Chapter}} 2$ Narrations of the Holy Prophet (S) Stipulating the Number of Imams The Messenger of Allah (S) informed that the number of Imams after him are twelve, as the compilers of Sihah and Masanid have narrated it.
+In Sahih of Muslim: